- Served in the Biden Administration as White House associate counsel

 Ashley Deeks is the Class of 1948 Professor of Scholarly Research in Law at the University of Virginia Law School in 2012 after two years as an academic fellow at Columbia Law School.
 Her primary research and teaching interests are in the areas of international law, national security, intelligence, and the laws of war.
 She has written articles on the use of force, executive power, secret treaties, the intersection of national security and international law, and the laws of armed conflict.
-She is the director of the UVA Law School's National Security Law Center, a member of the State Department’s Advisory Committee on International Law and serves as a senior contributor to the Lawfare blog.
+She is the director of the UVA Law School's National Security Law Center, a member of the State Department’s Advisory Committee on International Law, and she serves as a senior contributor to the Lawfare blog.
 Deeks also serves on the boards of editors of the American Journal of International Law and the Journal of National Security Law and Policy.
 She is the supervising editor for AJIL Unbound, and is a senior fellow at the Lieber Institute for Law and Land Warfare.